PyDataAmsterdam/amsterdam.pydata.org/_talks/feature_drift_monitoring_as_a_service_for_machine_learning_models_at_scale.md

 ### Noriaki Tatsumi

-A technology leader with expertise in data engineering, performance engineering, and cyber security.
-Currently focusing on advancing machine learning capabilities at Capital One.
-Prior to joining Capital One, I served as the Director of Engineering at Blackboard as well as a co-founder of startups, Anax Security and Finalist Corporation.
+A technology leader with expertise in MLOps, data engineering, and performance engineering.
+Currently focusing on advancing ML and Data Enablement at Capital One's Card Technology Division.
+Prior to joining Capital One, served as the Director of Engineering at Blackboard as well as a co-founder of startups, Anax Security and Finalist Corporation.